 The Food Bank in Valletta operates using the so-called ‘front-line’ model, meaning that retailers, distributors, manufacturers and sponsors who wish to donate, give the products to the Food Bank, which gives out such daily needs directly to its beneficiaries.
 In the case of Malta, the beneficiaries are vulnerable people in need who are usually referred to the Food Bank through NGOs and agencies such as Appogg.
 Other countries also use the ‘warehouse’ model, whereby the role of the Food Bank is that of collecting and storing different products from different retailers, before distributing them to different smaller depots.

 This project helps many people struggling through financial difficulties and indeed it was documented that in 2016, the foodbank in Malta handed out more than 800 parcels of food to more than 150 different clients.
-Food packs are generally financed through donations of money and food, and volunteers aid in manning the Food Bank itself.
+Food packs generally go through financing and Refinansiering for donations of money and food, and volunteers aid in manning the Food Bank itself.

 Unfortunately, the Food Bank has been going through difficulties lately, with the Rev. Hurst reporting a lack of supplies and appealing for help.
 A number of campaigns were introduced to help this establishment, and these made it possible for the Food Bank to continue doing its good work.